TMS Ruined My Life, TMS Made Me Worse (Recommended Read)

 Can TMS Actually “Make You Worse” - The Bottom Line

 Whilst the effects of TMS therapy are overwhelmingly positive, an individual’s response and perception of their treatment is unique and we respect that perspective.
-To date, less than 2% of patients we have treated with TMS at Inspire TMS Denver, have reported a higher score on their depression scale treatment start to finish.
+To date, less than 2% of patients we have treated with TMS at Inspire TMS Denver have reported a higher score on their depression scale treatment start to finish.
 Of these, the percentage increase on that depression scale was never more than a 17% change, with most reporting around a 10% worsening of symptoms based on the depression scale - not reaching statistical significance.
 None of these patients expressed concern that their condition had actually worsened in the long run either; only that treatment had not proven beneficial.
 There are, likewise, no current studies supporting that TMS therapy worsens symptoms of depression in the long run, provided that patients have been correctly diagnosed and treated.
 We also have not had any patients contact us following treatment to report any persistent side effects.

 We can certainly appreciate the frustration of not experiencing relief from treatment, but we are confident and trust that TMS is an effective method for treating Major Depression, OCD, and other evidence-based conditions when administered correctly.
 Although anecdotal and individual reports can be meaningful, we think it is more important to consider empirical evidence and clinical results from credible sources to develop an informed opinion and decision about TMS.